Alexhuszagh/rust-lexical/lexical-core/README.md

 # Features

+- `correct` Use a correct string-to-float parser.
+Enabled by default, and may be turned off by setting `default-features = false`.
+If neither `algorithm_m` nor `bhcomp` is enabled while `correct` is enabled, lexical uses the bigcomp algorithm.
-- `algorithm_m` Use Algorithm M rather than bigcomp for the string-to-float parser.
-Algorithm M is ~4x faster than bigcomp, however, it may use significantly more memory.
+- `algorithm_m` Use Algorithm M for the string-to-float parser.
+Not recommended. `bhcomp` must be disabled to use `algorithm_m`, requiring setting `default_features = false`.
 If and only if Algorithm M and radix are both active, lexical-core requires a system allocator.
+- `bhcomp` Use a comparison between the mantissa digits and the halfway-point for the string-to-float parser. bhcomp is faster for all inputs than any other algorithm.
+Enabled by default.
+If and only if bhcomp and radix are both active, lexical-core requires a system allocator.
 - `trim_floats` Export floats without a fraction as an integer, for example, `0.0f64` will be serialized to "0" and not "0.0", and `-0.0` as "0" and not "-0.0".
 - `radix` Enable lexical conversions to and from non-base10 representations.
 With radix enabled, any radix from 2 to 36 (inclusive) is valid, otherwise, only 10 is valid.
 - `ryu` Use dtolnay's [ryu](https://github.com/dtolnay/ryu/) library for fast and accurate float-to-string conversions.